Definition of Take:

 - A person who owns, leases or has written permission to take antlerless deer on at least 640 acres or not less than 150 acres, if the property is adjoining land already receiving antlerless deer permits, may apply for permits.
 A group with adjoining lands also may apply together provided the total combined acreage is at least 640 acres.

 - Applications must be submitted no later than 30 days prior to the final day of general gun season in the hunting zone that the property is situated.
-Antlerless deer permit applications may be found at MyFWC.com/License/Hunting/Antlerless-Deer/.
+Antlerless deer permit applications may be submitted at MyFWC.com/Deer.

 On private lands, an antlerless deer permit is not required to take antlerless deer during the antlerless deer season, archery season and crossbow season (when it coincides with archery season).